giantswarm/crossplane-gs-apis/crossplane.giantswarm.io/xdatabase/docs/rds-base.md

 spec:
   provider:
     kubernetes:
-      # with this, the store is able to
+      # with this, the store is able
+      # to act only on secrets in the
-      # pull only from `default` namespace
+      # `default` namespace
       remoteNamespace: default
       server:
         caProvider: